FormidableLabs/react-native-app-auth/README.md

 - **scopes** - ([`string`]) the scopes the user has agreed to be granted
 - **authorizationCode** - (`string`) the authorization code (only if `skipCodeExchange=true`)
 - **codeVerifier** - (`string`) the codeVerifier value used for the PKCE exchange (only if both `skipCodeExchange=true` and `usePKCE=true`)
-- **connectionTimeoutSeconds** - (`number`) configure the request timeout interval in seconds.
-This must be a positive number.
-The default values are 60 seconds on iOS and 15 seconds on Android.

 ### `refresh`